Consumption Partial Insurance in the Presence of Tail Income Risk: Empirical details and additional results

 \

-\textbf{Consumption imputation from CEX into PSID.} The previous comparison, however, is not directly informative about the moments of consumption growth, which is the relevant variable in our case.
-The CEX lacks the panel dimension needed for our analysis, so it cannot be used to obtain measures of annual (or biennial) consumption growth.\footnote{The CEX consists of repeated cross sections, in which households are interviewed over only 4 quarters.
-There is also an initial interview, in principle a fifth quarter, but this is regarded as a training quarter and it is not used in empirical analyses.} We thus follow BPP and impute nondurable consumption from the CEX into the PSID.
+\textbf{Consumption imputation from CEX into PSID.} The previous comparison is not directly informative about the moments of consumption \emph{growth}, which is the relevant variable in our model.
+The CEX lacks the panel dimension needed for our analysis, so it cannot be used to obtain measures of annual (or biennial) consumption growth.\footnote{The CEX consists of repeated cross sections, in which households are interviewed over 4 quarters.
+There is also an initial training quarter, which is rarely used in empirical analyses.} We thus follow BPP and impute nondurable consumption from the CEX into the PSID.

 The imputation involves two distinct steps.
 In the first step, we estimate food demand in the CEX.
-Specifically, we let real food expenditure be a log-linear function of the log of nondurable expenditure $c$, relative prices $\mathbf{p}$, and demographics $\mathbf{W}$, namely
+Specifically, we let real food expenditure be a log-linear function of the log of nondurable expenditure $c_{it}$, relative prices $\mathbf{p}_t$, and demographics $\mathbf{W}_{it}$, namely

-where $f_{it}$ is the log of real annual food expenditure for household $i$ in the CEX in year $t$, $\beta$ is the budget elasticity of food demand, which we allow to shift with time and household characteristics $D_{it}$, and $e_{it}$ captures unobserved heterogeneity in food demand.\footnote{Prices $\mathbf{p}$ include the relative prices of food, public transportation, utilities, medical services, and childcare.
-Demographics $\mathbf{W}$ include a quadratic polynomial in age and dummy variables for the number of children, family size, education, region of residence, race, and cohort. $D_{it}$ includes year dummies and dummies for education and the number of children.} To address possible endogeneity of and measurement error in total expenditure, we follow an instrumental variables approach using as instruments the mean and standard deviation of household disposable income and the standard deviation of spousal wages by cohort, education, year, the former interacted with time, education, and number of children dummies.\footnote{These instruments are slightly different from those used in BPP, namely the cohort-education-year specific averages of male and female hourly wages, interacted with time, education, and kids dummies.
+where $f_{it}$ is the log of real annual food expenditure for household $i$ in the CEX in year $t$, $\beta$ is the budget elasticity of food demand, which we allow to shift with time and household characteristics $D_{it}$, and $e_{it}$ captures unobserved heterogeneity in food demand.\footnote{Prices $\mathbf{p}_t$ include the relative prices of food, public transportation, utilities, medical services, and childcare.
+Demographics $\mathbf{W}_{it}$ include a quadratic polynomial in age and dummy variables for the number of children, family size, education, region of residence, race, and cohort. $D_{it}$ includes year dummies and dummies for education and the number of children.} To address possible endogeneity of nondurable expenditure, we follow an instrumental variables approach using as instruments the mean and standard deviation of household disposable income and the standard deviation of spousal wages by cohort, education, year, the former interacted with time, education, and number of children dummies.\footnote{These instruments are different from those used in BPP, namely the cohort-education-year specific averages of male and female hourly wages, interacted with time, education, and kids dummies.
 The use of their instruments over our sample period often resulted in convergence problems.}